AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 :numref:`fig:basics:growbox_comparison` illustrates an example of :cpp:`growntilebox`.
 These functions in :cpp:`MFIter` return :cpp:`Box` by
 value.
-There are two ways of using these functions.
+There are three ways of using these functions.

 .. highlight:: c++